benoitvallon/react-native-nw-react-calculator/README.md

 `/path/to/nw .`

 On OSX, the executable binary is in a hidden directory within the .app file.
-The easier solution to install it is to downlaod the app on http://nwjs.io/ then copying it to your application folder.
+The easier solution to install it is to download the app on http://nwjs.io/ then copying it to your application folder.
 You will now be able to run:

 `/Applications/nwjs.app/Contents/MacOS/nwjs .`